kingsloi/philips-brothers-docs/contact-issues-bugs.md

 ## Contacting {{ book.supportContactFName }}

-Please do not hesitate to contact {{ book.supportContactFName }} at {{ book.supportContactEmail }} if you have any questions relating to the philipsbrothers.com website.
+Please do not hesitate to contact {{ book.supportContactFName }} on {{ book.supportContactPhone }} or {{ book.supportContactEmail }} if you have any questions relating to the philipsbrothers.com website.

 ## Issues/Bugs